6racuse/CheckersRL/README.md

 # Checkers Reinforcement Learning Project

-This project implements and evaluates reinforcement learning (RL) algorithms for playing Checkers (draughts).
+This project implements and evaluates reinforcement learning (RL) algorithms for playing Checkers.
 It includes implementations of Monte Carlo (MC) methods and Monte Carlo Tree Search (MCTS), integrated within a custom-built Checkers environment.
+It is the iplementation of the RL project at CentraleSupélec.

 ## Project Overview